Dialectical Reconciliation via Structured Argumentative Dialogues: DR-Arg Framework

-At large, not all dialogue moves are valid during a dialogue, as the agents cannot freely combine locutions and formulae in order to generate a move.
-The set of valid moves is usually specified by a \emph{dialogue protocol}.
-Fundamentally, a dialogue protocol specifies the \emph{operational semantics} of the dialogue by outlining preconditions and effects for each locution \cite{plotkin1981structural}.
-This means that locutions have action-like properties, enabling them to change the state of the dialogue.
+In argumentation-based dialogues, the combination of locutions and formulae by agents is not arbitrary; rather, it is governed by specific rules.
+This restriction is encapsulated in the concept of a \emph{dialogue protocol}.
+A dialogue protocol delineates the \emph{operational semantics} of a dialogue, explicating the preconditions and effects for each locution \citep{plotkin1981structural}.
+That is, locutions exhibit action-like properties, influencing and modifying the state of the dialogue.